Research Activities

 Research Overview

-We have been investigating the mechanism for germ-cell development and have shown that mouse embryonic stem cells (mESCs)/induced pluripotent stem cells (miPSCs) are induced into primordial germ cell-like cells (mPGCLCs) with a robust capacity both for spermatogenesis and oogenesis and for contributing to offspring.
-These works have served as a basis for elucidating key mechanisms during germ-cell development such as epigenetic reprogramming, sex determination, meiotic entry, and nucleome programming.
+We have been investigating the mechanism for germ cell development and have shown that mouse primordial germ cell-like cells (mPGCLCs) induced from embryonic stem cells (mESCs)/induced pluripotent stem cells (miPSCs) have a robust capacity both for spermatogenesis and oogenesis and for contributing to offspring.
+These works form the basis for elucidating key mechanisms during germ cell development, such as epigenetic reprogramming, sex determination, meiotic entry, and nucleome programming.

-By investigating the development of cynomolgus monkeys as a primate model, we have defined a developmental coordinate of pluripotency among mice, monkeys, and humans, identified the origin of the primate germ-cell lineage in the amnion, and have elucidated the X-chromosome dosage compensation program in primates.
+By investigating the development of cynomolgus monkeys as a primate model, we have defined a developmental coordinate of pluripotency among mice, monkeys, and humans, identified the origin of the primate germ cell lineage in the amnion, and have elucidated the X-chromosome dosage compensation program in primates.
 Accordingly, we have succeeded in inducing human iPSCs (hiPSCs) into human PGCLCs (hPGCLCs) and then into oogonia with appropriate epigenetic reprogramming.
-We have also shown that hPGCLCs can be propagated to ~106-fold over a period of 4 months under a defined condition.
+We have also shown that hPGCLCs can be propagated to ~106-fold and demonstrated the differentiation in monkey and human oogonia into primordial follicles ex vivo.
 These studies have established a foundation for human in vitro gametogenesis.

-Based on these models, we aim to extend the study of human germ cell development.
+We aim to extend the study of human germ cell development based on these models.